xeitojs/xeito.dev/docs/reusability/actions.md

 ## Modify the action's element

 So far we've seen how to create a new action and how to use it in a component but we haven't seen how to modify the element that the action is being used on.
-To access the element and parameters passed to the action, we have to use the constructor of the action class, since a new instance of the action is created on every render.
+To access the element and parameters passed to the action, we have to add a `setup()` method to the action class.

 ```typescript
 import { Action } from '@xeito/core';